Products Showing Parts for — {{ active_vehicle.name }}

 Dead Pedal

-Another common issue for the 2nd-Gen Cummins is Accelerator Pedal Position Sensor (APPS) failure, otherwise known as a “Dead Pedal.”
+Another common issue for the 2nd-Gen is Accelerator Pedal Position Sensor (APPS) failure, otherwise known as a “Dead Pedal.”
 When the APPS sensor fails, you can completely lose any throttle response and become stranded.
 Sometimes a bad or failing APPS can set data trouble codes (DTC’s) such as P0122 (Throttle Position Sensor Voltage Low) or P0123 (Throttle Position Sensor Voltage High).
 You can try cleaning the sensor to see if it helps, but it will most likely need eventual replacement.

 Pros/Cons